 Fee per academic year: Eur 10,800

-The programme of studies will ensure that students are employable in a variety of IT-related jobs by ensuring that students acquire C and Java programming, database, and mathematical skills, knowledge, and competencies.
-Students will bring to industry AI skills, knowledge, and competencies in Web Intelligence, Natural Language Processing, Knowledge Acquisition, Representation, Reasoning, and Management (Knowledge Systems Development), Game Development, Deep Learning, Robotics and User Adaptive Systems.
-Working as part of a team, they will have the ability to see opportunities for integrating "intelligence" into mainstream IT systems.
+The programme of studies will ensure that you will be employable in a variety of IT-related jobs by ensuring that you acquire C and Java programming, database, and mathematical skills, knowledge, and competencies.
+You will bring to industry AI skills, knowledge, and competencies in Web Intelligence, Natural Language Processing, Knowledge Acquisition, Representation, Reasoning, and Management (Knowledge Systems Development), Game Development, Deep Learning, Robotics and User Adaptive Systems.
+Working as part of a team, you will have the ability to see opportunities for integrating "intelligence" into mainstream IT systems.

-Through this degree programme, students will be properly prepared to undertake research in AI at postgraduate level at the University.
+Through this degree programme, we will prepare you to undertake research in AI at postgraduate level at the University.

 Students who wish to participate in an ERASMUS exchange are encouraged to do so during the first and/or the second semester of the second year of the course.